-Copies of the Founding Documents and of the Statute / Bylaws; A document representing a company resolution to form a new SRL in Republic of Moldova issued by the founding local/foreign company. document must contain the desired company name, administrator, Busin Activities, the size of share capital and legal address of the future company Statement of the effective beneficiary.
-This Note on Foriegn Documents: All documents for registering a company in Moldov obtained outside Moldova shall be correspondingly legalized or Apostilled (or legalised by a Moldovan Consulate in case the country of origin that has issued the documents is not a party to the 1961 Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents).
-No apostil is necessary for documents issued in CIS (the Commonwealth of Independent State) countries Lithuania, Latvia, Czech Republic, Slovakia, Azerbaijan, Turkey, Hungary and Romania, with which Moldova signed bilateral agreements. e e it or The documents issued in foreign languages shall be translated in Romanian and translator's signature have been legalized by a duly commissioned notary in Moldova. the 3.3 Incorporation Documents As a matter of practice, the PSA drafts the incorporation documents and a four decision in a special form that is supplementary to the decision provided by the four (aka you don't need to bring them).
-3.4 Statute (Bylaws) The company's Statute is the main constituent act of the future company.
-There a options for preparing your Statute. re 2 ☐ Using a Standard Statute - the PSA will provide a standard operational Statute you choose this option, you just need to sign it.
-A copy of the Standard Statute available online at this link: http://www.e-services.md/?q=ro/content/descarca-formulare Amending the Standard Statute - In the case that you have to introduce some particular requirements, desires and wishes you will need to appeal to a priva lawyer or to a law firm for help drafting.
+Copies of the Founding Documents and of the Statute / Bylaws; A document representing a company resolution to form a new SRL in the Republic of Moldova issued by the founding local/foreign company.
+Thi document must contain the desired company name, administrator, Business Activities, the size of share capital and legal address of the future company Statement of the effective beneficiary. statement of the effective beneficiary. lega docu of l docu Lithu ined outside Moldova shall be correspondingly legalized or Apostilled (or lised by a Moldovan Consulate in case the country of origin that has issued the aments is not a party to the 1961 Hague Convention Abolishing the Requirement Legalisation for Foreign Public Documents).
+No apostil is necessary for aments issued in CIS (the Commonwealth of Independent State) countries, Jania, Latvia, Czech Republic, Slovakia, Azerbaijan, Turkey, Hungary and Jania, with which Moldova signed bilateral agreements. ocuments issued in foreign languages shall be translated in Romanian and the tor's signature have been legalized by a duly commissioned notary in Moldova.
+3.3 Inc orporation Documents decisio orporation Documents natter of practice, the PSA drafts the incorporation documents and a founde in in a special form that is supplementary to the decision provided by the founde in don't need to bring them). decisio (aka yo natter of practice, the PSA drafts the incorporation documents and a founde in in a special form that is supplementary to the decision provided by the founde decisio aka yo 3.4 Sta The co natter of practice, the PSA drafts the incorporation documents and a founde in in a special form that is supplementary to the decision provided by the founde u don't need to bring them). decision (aka you a.4 Sta matter of practice, the PSA drafts the incorporation documents and a founde in in a special form that is supplementary to the decision provided by the founde in don't need to bring them). tute (Bylaws) Impany's Statute is the main constituent act of the future company.
+There are a for preparing your Statute.
+Using a Standard Statute - the PSA will provide a standard operational Statute.
+If you choose this option, you just need to sign it.
+A copy of the Standard Statute is decisio (aka yo 3.4 Sta The co options matter of practice, the PSA drafts the incorporation documents and a founde in in a special form that is supplementary to the decision provided by the founde in don't need to bring them). tute (Bylaws) Impany's Statute is the main constituent act of the future company.
+There are a for preparing your Statute.
+Using a Standard Statute - the PSA will provide a standard operational Statute.
+If lawyer or to a law firm for help drafting.
 This can then be presented to the PSA for their approval.